 What formula to choose?

 Whilst we know that some mums will opt for formula milk from the get go, for the majority of women, formula feeding is often unplanned.
 The decision to introduce formula is not usually made at a time when you can have a conversation with an infant feeding expert, if you are lucky enough to have one!
-We know that googling happens in the middle of the night, and knowledge around formula milk comes from peers and the internet.
+We too have googled in the middle of the night, and are aware that most of us are getting critical information about formula feeding often comes from our peers and online.
 So we are here to give you the straight up, unbiased facts on formulas to help you decide what is right for you and your baby.

 Bottle feeding basics